civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

   in the TerrainDB are optional if both of these flags are missing or just one of them a default image is used, like it is in the original CTP2.
 The terrain.txt here is a modified version, I replaced some of the ruins graphics with another graphic that is part of the tile file already.
-This terrain.txt is meant as a base for disscussion, so far it just demonstraded that it does work.
+This terrain.txt is meant as a base for discussion, so far it just demonstrated that it does work.
 Added: The maximum city size that you can create with the scenario editor is now 999.
-Added: Flat Map and Neptun World option to the single player shape selection window.
+Added: Flat Map and Neptune World option to the single player shape selection window.
   This new features are only available in a single player game so far.
 Fixed: Correct movement costs for ships above seatunnels.
 Fixed: Do not overwrite the user's leader name with the default civilisation-dependent